threefoldfoundation/www_conscious_internet/content/page/about/sliders/slide5/slide5.md

 <br/>
 This means I accept to pay for resources I use.
 <br/>
-This means I not only stop being a product myslef but will never make another human (or any being) into a product.
+This means I not only stop being a product myself but will never make another human (or any being) into a product.